 Driver negligence can often be attributed to many pedestrian accidents and “who was at fault” is frequently disputed.
 Since texting, distracted driving, speeding, illegal turns, failure to turn on headlights and alcohol can all be causes of these types of accidents, it is essential that your attorney quickly and thoroughly investigate the accident.
 For instance, oftentimes, a client will come to us after sustaining severe injuries in a pedestrian accident where the police report claims the pedestrian was at fault.
 In many of these cases, we have been able to demonstrate through talking to witnesses, taking depositions, etc. that the pedestrian was not at fault and it was the other driver that was speeding, texting, or making an illegal turn when they crashed into our client.

 As stated above, Pedestrian Accidents often involve serious injury or even death.
 As a result, the damages you could recover in a lawsuit can be significant.
-Damages may include your past, present and future medical and rehabilitation costs, wage loss, pain and suffering, loss of enjoyment of life, compensation for disfigurement, humiliation, mortification, etc. If you are a pedestrian who has been injured by a vehicle, you may have the right to recover significant money against the negligent driver for your damages.
-For these reasons, it is important that you find the right attorney that knows the law and how to successfully pursue a pedestrian case.
-Contact the Davis Law Center for a free consultation.
+Damages may include your past, present and future medical and rehabilitation costs, wage loss, pain and suffering, loss of enjoyment of life, compensation for disfigurement, humiliation, mortification, etc.

 Here are some tip to stay safe: